 Here’s a breakdown of the average monthly price for rent in Porto:

-Rent prices in Porto vary depending on which neighborhood you opt for, the size of the apartment, its age, and other factors.
-Some apartments include utilities, while others require extra payment.
+Rent prices in Porto vary depending on the neighborhood you choose, the size of the apartment, its age, and other factors.
+Some apartments include utilities, while others require an extra payment.

 Property prices in Porto